 How are student stipends paid?

-Student stipends are paid directly to the students from the BYU Accounting Office.
-Taxes are not deducted, but students are required to complete a W-9 form and the information is sent to the IRS.
+Student stipends are paid directly to the students from the BYU Accounting Office in increments: $1,000 is paid in Sept., $1,000 in Jan., $500 after the Student Research Conference, and $500 after submission of the students' written research report and survey.
+Taxes are not deducted, so students are required to complete a W-9 form and the information is sent to the IRS.
+Since stipend payments are sent in the Fall of the first year and then in Winter/Spring in the next year, the tax liability is spread over two years.
+The students will receive a 1099 tax form at the end of both years.
 Students may choose Direct Deposit as a payment option.
-W-9 and Direct Deposit forms are available online at https://purchasing.byu.edu/dept/purchase/1195.pdf and finserve2.byu.edu/files/forms/DirectDepositForm.pdf.
+W-9 and Direct Deposit forms are available online at http://www.irs.gov/pub/irs-pdf/fw9.pdf?portlet=3 and finserve2.byu.edu/files/forms/DirectDepositForm.pdf.

 Are students required to be mathematics majors - or may I include students with a statistics major, or students in other majors who are getting a math minor?

 Because CURM is funded by DMS (Division of Mathematical Sciences) at NSF, we do require that undergraduate students be either a math or statistics major, so another major with a math minor would not suffice.

 Are students required to be U.S. citizens or permanent residents to participate?
 Does this apply for faculty as well?